edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 <Callout type="info">

   Although we do not recommend managing your CDN configuration using both the {{ PORTAL }} and our CLI, you may switch to a CDN-as-code approach at any time.
-Switch to a CLI-based approach to CDN configuration by [initalizing an existing property within your project's root directory](/guides/performance/cdn_as_code#initialize-property).
+Switch to a CLI-based approach to CDN configuration by [initalizing an existing property within your project's root directory](/guides/performance/cdn_as_code#initialize-property) and then deploying the desired changes.

 </Callout>